-Seed rate Based on the thousand grain weight and germination power, the target plant population is 300 and 170 plants per m2 for white mustard and fodder radish, respectively; Fertilisation: Standard application of 50-60 kg N/ha corrected for any effects of the preceding crop.
-In the trials of stubble crops, 25-30 kg N/ha must be applied after cutting to stimulate regrowth.
+Seed rate Based on the thousand grain weight and germination power, the target plant population is 300 and 170 plants per m2 for white mustard and fodder radish, respectively; Fertilisation: Fodder radish gets a standard application of 50-60 kg N/ha and white mustard 40-50kg N/ha corrected for any effects of the preceding crop.
+In the trials of stubble crops no additional nitrogen is applied.

 Weeds: No weed control; the weeds must be suppressed by both species.
 Insects: Caterpillar damage may occur occasionally.
 If crop damage occurs, the executive organisation can treat the crops with insecticide.
 If necessary, Decis can be sprayed as a preventive measure against cabbage fly.
-Cutting: For stubble crop trials, the 9 m long fields are cut 5 m across the direction of sowing once to prevent seed formation in the earliest varieties.
+Cutting: For stubble crop trials of fodder radish, the 9 m long fields are cut 5 m across the direction of sowing once to prevent seed formation in the earliest varieties.
 Cutting takes place as soon as the earliest variety starts to show sign of seed formation.
 Cutting height 20 cm.
 In case of extreme seed formation, in consultation with the executive organisations, a decision may be made to cut the tops of the plants.

 End of trial: On sandy soil, the trial is left until 1 March to enable winter hardiness to be observed.
-On clay soil, the trial can be ended in autumn after the last observation has been made.
+On clay soil the trials ends in April, unless the trial host wants end the trial earlier.